Why is my generator hot to touch

 Electrical

-The answer to 'why is my generator hot to touch' is that a generator running hot is a common issue that can have several potential causes.
-This could be due to overloading the generator, a mechanical problem, or an issue with the cooling system.
+The answer to 'why is my generator hot to touch' is that a generator running hot is a common issue that can be caused by several factors.
+This could be due to an overload on the generator, a problem with the cooling system, or even just normal operation in high ambient temperatures.

 Step-by-Step Guide